-The American Civil Liberties Union, ACLU of Ohio, and Planned Parenthood filed a lawsuit challenging a new Ohio law banning abortion as early as six weeks into pregnancy.
+The American Civil Liberties Union, ACLU of Ohio, and Planned Parenthood filed a lawsuit in June of 2019 challenging an Ohio law banning abortion as early as six weeks into pregnancy.
 This law would effectively eliminate abortion access in the state.
 In July of 2019, we successfully obtained a preliminary injunction, blocking this law from taking effect.
 On July 7, 2022, following the Supreme Court’s decision in Dobbs v.
 Jackson Women's Health Organization reversing Roe v.
 Wade, the case was dismissed without prejudice.

-The federal lawsuit, brought on behalf of Preterm-Cleveland and other abortion providers in Ohio, seeks immediate relief to prevent the six-week abortion ban from taking effect on July 10.
-Governor Mike DeWine was the fifth governor to sign this type of abortion ban into law this year.
+The federal lawsuit, brought on behalf of Preterm-Cleveland and other abortion providers in Ohio, sought immediate relief to prevent the six-week abortion ban from taking effect on July 10, 2019.
+Governor Mike DeWine was the fifth governor to sign this type of abortion ban into law that year.

-Ohio Senate Bill 23 would ban abortion as early as six weeks into pregnancy, a point at which most people do not even know they are pregnant.
-In their lawsuit, plaintiffs argue this law would ban approximately 90 percent of abortions in Ohio, which would disproportionately affect people of color, people struggling financially, and young people.
+Ohio Senate Bill 23 (S.B.
+23) bans abortion starting as early as six weeks into pregnancy, a point at which most people do not even know they are pregnant.
+In their lawsuit, plaintiffs argued this law would ban approximately 90 percent of abortions in Ohio, and would disproportionately affect people of color, people struggling financially, and young people.